fodoole/qeen-analytics-sdk/README.md

 - **`PAGE_VIEW`:** Fired when a session is initialized regardless if it has content or not.
 - **`CONTENT_SERVED`:** Fired when a session is initialized with valid `contentId` and `contentServingId`.
 - **`TAB_SWITCH:`:** Fired when the tab or browser is defocused or refocused with two possible labels: `EXIT` and `RETURN`.
+- **`IDLE`:** Fired if a user does nothing on the page and the session exceeds `idleTime`.
+This will also create a new session.
+Defocsuing the tab for a time longer than `idleTime` will also cause the session to be reset.
 - **`PAGE_EXIT`:** Fired when navigating away from a page or closing the browser.
 Note that most mobile browsers will fire `TAB_SWITCH:EXIT` instead of `PAGE_EXIT`.

 #### Custom Click and Scroll Events